laravel/docs/eloquent-relationships.md

 When accessing the records for a model, you may wish to limit your results based on the existence of a relationship.
 For example, imagine you want to retrieve all blog posts that have at least one comment.
 To do so, you may pass the name of the relationship to the `has` and `orHas` methods:

-    // Retrieve all posts that have at least one comment...
+    // Retrieve all posts that have at least one comment
     $posts = App\Post::has('comments')->get();

 You may also specify an operator and count to further customize the query:

-    // Retrieve all posts that have three or more comments...
+    // Retrieve all posts that have three or more comments
     $posts = App\Post::has('comments', '>=', 3)->get();

 Nested `has` statements may also be constructed using "dot" notation.
 For example, you may retrieve all posts that have at least one comment and vote:

-    // Retrieve posts that have at least one comment with votes...
+    // Retrieve posts that have at least one comment with votes
     $posts = App\Post::has('comments.votes')->get();

 If you need even more power, you may use the `whereHas` and `orWhereHas` methods to put "where" conditions on your `has` queries.
 These methods allow you to add customized constraints to a relationship constraint, such as checking the content of a comment:

     use Illuminate\Database\Eloquent\Builder;

-    // Retrieve posts with at least one comment containing words like foo%...
+    // Retrieve posts with at least one comment containing words like foo%
     $posts = App\Post::whereHas('comments', function ($query) {
         $query->where('content', 'like', 'foo%');
     })->get();

-    // Retrieve posts with at least ten comments containing words like foo%...
+    // Retrieve posts with at least ten comments containing words like foo%
     $posts = App\Post::whereHas('comments', function ($query) {
         $query->where('content', 'like', 'foo%');
     }, '>=', 10)->get();